 The curriculum of this fellowship is designed to provide physical therapists with advanced training in clinical reasoning, examination, treatment and management of patient’s with sports related injures.
 This program utilizes a broad-based, eclectic curriculum that aims to provide graduates with the ability to apply advanced orthopaedic manual therapy techniques combined with advanced skills in movement analysis, motor control and biomechanics to the injured sports population.
 The small group classroom and lab training sessions and one-on-one clinical supervision allow the clinical faculty to focus their instruction toward the individual needs of each fellow.
 This program is recognized by the American Physical Therapy Association as a Credentialed Postprofessional Clinical Fellowship Program.
 Graduates of this program qualify to become Fellows of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT).

-This fellowship begins in March of each year and runs for 50 consecutive weeks.
+This fellowship begins in March of each year and runs for 52 consecutive weeks.
 The clinical training in this fellowship program is fulfilled in two ten-hour days per week and the classroom and lab training occurs during 45 weekend days.
 This format allows the fellows the time and flexibility to maintain or pursue their individual research, academic, clinical practice or personal commitments.
 Up to six fellows are accepted to participate in the program each year.
 Fellows are employed and provide patient care at the Kaiser Permanente Los Angeles, Orange, South Bay and West Los Angeles facilities.
-The fellows are paid for the hours that they provide patient care at the Clinical Specialist I rate.
-In January, the minimum pay level of this rate for a fellow became $ 43.497/hour with benefits, or $52.196/hour without benefits).
-The registration fee for the program is $750.00.
+The fellows are paid for the hours that they provide patient care at the Clinical Specialist Fellow rate (In 2022, the minimum pay rate for a fellow is $49.449/hour with benefits, or $59.338/hour without benefits.
+The registration fee for the program is $2000.00.

 Each fellow receives: